 - Blood test—The BioPRYN blood test (Pregnant Ruminant Yes/No) tests for a protein found in the placenta.
 It is extremely accurate, but it does not allow for fetal sexing, fetal aging, or other fetal abnormalities.
 Also, if the cow’s pregnancy has been lost quite recently, the blood test may still be positive

 Generally speaking, it is best to ultrasound cows after they have been bred for 27 days but prior to the 100th day of pregnancy.
 Prior to 27 days, it can be difficult to verify pregnancy, and after 100 days, it is difficult to determine how far along the pregnancy is.
 Palpation has long been the method by which cows were preg-checked, and while it can be a very accurate and cost-effect method, it also has some limitations.
-Dr. Lewis and Dr. Whitt recently attended a continuing-education seminar on the effective use of ultrasound.
+Dr. Lewis attended a continuing-education seminar last year on the effective use of ultrasound.
 These points are important considerations when deciding between palpation and ultrasound:

 - Fetal aging—Ultrasound can be used to more accurately determine when a cow will calve and is generally performed between 30-100 days bred.
 (Remember, rectal palpation can detect pregnancy at 35 days, meaning that ultrasound can give you an additional five-day start.)
 Fetal aging can provide you with the estimated duration of the pregnancy as well as projected calving dates, making it easier for you to sort your cows.
 There will always be outliers, however.
 Doc Randall the Elder remembers Al McPhail, an artificial-insemination technician for ABS for 30 years saying, “If you breed 100 cows to the same bull on the same day, they will calve for three weeks.”